Create and Troubleshoot Metrics

 Try overwriting the metric if the connected view is still available.
 For more information, see Overwrite a metric.
 Otherwise, you can keep the metric to reference past data or delete the metric.

-Starting in 2019.3, Tableau Catalogue is available in the Data Management Add-on to Tableau Online and Tableau Server.
+Starting in 2019.3, Tableau Catalog is available with Data Management in Tableau Cloud and Tableau Server.
 When the Tableau Catalogue is enabled in your environment, you can see metrics in the Catalogue lineage tool, and metrics affected by data quality warnings display those warnings.
-For more information about Tableau Catalogue, see "About Tableau Catalogue" in the Tableau Server(Link opens in a new window) or Tableau Online(Link opens in a new window) Help.
+For more information about Tableau Catalogue, see "About Tableau Catalog" in the Tableau Server(Link opens in a new window) or Tableau Cloud(Link opens in a new window) Help.

 You can also use the lineage tool in Tableau Catalogue to see the upstream sources that your metric relies on.
 When doing an impact analysis, you can see which metrics are affected if a certain column or a table is changed or deprecated, or if certain workbooks are removed.
 Including metrics in the lineage means that Catalogue gives a full picture of the impact changes can have on the assets in your environment.